 The pARTners program traditionally brings every fourth-grade student in Salt Lake City School District to the UMFA twice each year, supplementing Museum tours with teacher resources and professional development.
 During the Museum's temporary closure, we are delivering pARTners directly to your school.
 Each pARTners semester connects current Museum programming and objects from the education collection to core-linked curriculum using question-based, experiential tours and in-classroom experiences.
 Schedule a fall semester presentation.

 pARTners | winter 2017 | Careers in Art

-This curriculum highlights careers in art through a virtual Museum experience delivered to the classroom.
+This curriculum highlights careers in art through a Museum experience delivered to the classroom.
 Students will handle authentic art objects from the education collection, get a sneak peek into our Modern and Contemporary gallery reinstallation, and curate their own digital exhibition.
 Pre- and post-lessons will guide students in role play as professional artists, curators, and art critics.

 Click here to view the pARTners winter 2017 Careers in Art video.

 The hour-long in-class presentation begins with video interviews of eight Salt Lake art professionals.
 Next, students work as curators in small groups to envision a fictional gallery and write a "call for artists."
 The lesson culminates with students working as professional artists creating their own 2-D artworks for a digital class exhibition hosted on the UMFA website.

 In lieu of a pARTners field trip to the Museum during the temporary closure, fourth-grade students will receive a FREE one-time family pass to the UMFA (expires December 31, 2017).
 UMFA galleries reopen to the public August 26, 2017.

 MUSEUM IN THE CLASSROOM

 UMFA outreach educators bring authentic art objects and hands-on experiences to classrooms across the state of Utah, teaching fine art and cross-disciplinary lessons.